sfigg/commercialization-public/docset/customize/unattend/networking-mpssvc-svcfirewallgroupsfirewallgroupgroup.md

 # Group

 The `Group` setting specifies the name of a [FirewallGroup](networking-mpssvc-svcfirewallgroupsfirewallgroup.md).
-The available rule groups differ by Windows® edition.
+The available rule groups differ by Windows edition.

 **To see the rule groups available on a computer**